Makita DHP453SFTK 18V LXT combi drill review

 What makes the Makita DHP453SFTK 18V LXT Combi Drill set unique is its 101 Piece Accessory Set.
-As you’d expect the quality of the drill and accessories is excellent, hence the £170 price tag (available at Amazon).
+As you’d expect the quality of the drill and accessories is excellent.

 The compact and lightweight drill features an ergonomic design with comfort grip.
 Designed for drilling and screwdriving, The DHP453 can handle most DIY tasks around the home.